89million/89million.github.io/_posts/2016-05-31-my-portfolio.markdown

 This is a collection of my work over the last few years.

 ## Kindle Clips
-The Kindle clips project I'm working on with my partner Mike Kelly [can be found here][jekyll-kc].
+The Kindle clips project I'm working on with my colleague Mike Kelly [can be found here][jekyll-kc].
 The [Github repo is here][jekyll-kc-github] It's a work in progress but we hope to have a public demo available soon.

 ## Shiny web app